Luke Chinniah

 Senior Associate

-Luke advises on a wide range of contentious matters and specialises in complex and high-value corporate and commercial disputes.
+Luke specialises in complex and high-value corporate, commercial, and civil fraud disputes.

-Luke advises large corporates, publicly-traded companies and HNW individuals across a number of sectors including financial services, tech, sport and hospitality.
+Luke’s practice focuses on corporate and business disputes where he advises corporates, publicly-traded companies, funds, family offices, shareholders, directors, entrepreneurs and HNW individuals across several sectors including financial services, private equity, real estate, hospitality, tech and sport.
 Luke has experience in both litigation and international arbitration.

-Luke has acted for clients in a number of high-profile trials, has experience bringing and defending injunction applications (including freezing orders) and has acted in expedited proceedings.
+Luke has acted for clients in several high-profile trials and has experience bringing and defending injunction applications (including freezing orders).

-Luke is a member of the Young Fraud Lawyers Association and is an active member of the firm’s Crypto Working Group.
+Luke is a member of the associates’ committee of the Commercial Litigators’ Forum, a member of the Young Fraud Lawyers Association and is a member of the firm’s Crypto Working Group.

 Experience